stevemao/grunt-spawn/README.md

 bypass any scanning done on the current directory.
 This can dramatically speed up what you are trying to do.

+### Express example

+Here is an example that launches and provides feedback from express in a blocking way.
+You have to CTRL-C to exit.

     module.exports = function(grunt) {

       // Project configuration.